wtsi-hgi/hgi-vault/doc/design.md

   `archive`.

-* Within these respective directories, hardlinks of marked files will exist, as well as their mirrored directory structure, which will be preserved at the time of marking.
+* Within these respective directories, hardlinks of marked files will exist.
+The names of said hardlinks will be the base64 encoding of their path, relative to the vault's location, at time of marking.

-For example, say a user marks `my_group/path/to/some/file` for archival, it will be hardlinked to `my_group/.vault/archive/path/to/some/file`.
+For example, say a user marks `my_group/path/to/some/file` for archival.
+The relative path to the file from the vault location is `path/to/some/file`, which has a base64 encoding of `cGF0aC90by9zb21lL2ZpbGU=`; thus the hardlink will be created as `my_group/.vault/archive/cGF0aC90by9zb21lL2ZpbGU=`

-Clearly the directory structure and naming of files could change, but the inode link will not; in such an event, it will be the batch process' ultimate responsibility to correct this.
+Clearly the directory structure and naming of files that have been marked could change, without being reflected in the vault.
+The inode link will never be affected by this, but in such an event, corrective procedures will be applied ad hoc, with the batch process taking ultimate responsibility in fixing any inconsistencies.

 ##### Vault Location